Financial Aid & Study Abroad

 - It is highly recommended that all students complete a FERPA (privacy release) before departing, in the event you wish to allow someone (ex., a parent) to discuss your account on your behalf.
 The FERPA form can be found on the Financial Aid Forms link.

 NOTE: The Financial Aid Office does not sign financial aid disbursement forms for Cal Poly Partner Programs (i.e. CEA, GlobaLinks).
-The student needs to accept any loans they wish to borrow, complete the form, and provide a copy of their Financial Aid Award Letter, which can be printed from their Cal Poly Student Center (Click: View Financial Aid, 2015, Print Award Letter) and send both to their program directly.
-If requesting a budget increase, they should wait until increase is reflected on their award before printing the award letter.
+The student needs to accept any loans they wish to borrow, complete the form, and provide a copy of their Financial Aid Award Letter, which can be printed from their Cal Poly Student Center (Click: View Financial Aid, 2018, Print Award Letter) and send both to their program directly.
+If requesting a budget increase, they should wait until the increase is reflected in their award before printing the award letter.

 Study Abroad & Satisfactory Academic Progress (SAP)

 The federal government mandates that every financial aid student be subject to Satisfactory Academic Progress (SAP) guidelines in order to continue to receive financial aid.
 Cal Poly students are required to complete a minimum of 75% of units attempted for the preceding academic year, maintain a cumulative 2.0 GPA (cumulative 3.0 for graduate students) and to complete degree requirements in 18 terms or less.
-SAP is reviewed annually at the end of spring term for the proceeding summer, fall, winter and spring.
+SAP is reviewed annually at the end of spring term for the proceeding summer, fall, winter, and spring.
 Students who fail to meet SAP requirements are not eligible for financial aid for the subsequent award year.

 Work completed from study abroad is subject to SAP requirements.
 Students who study abroad and are receiving transfer credit have until the end of the following summer to have transcripts sent to and evaluated by Cal Poly.
 If transcripts have not been received, or have been received but not yet reviewed at the end of summer, students will be SAP disqualified for fall.
 Students may appeal their SAP disqualification status by turning in an SAP Appeal Form, completing the requirements in Section A, and explaining their mitigating circumstance.